instantiator/ctfg-scripts/README.md

 # ctfg-scripts

+Scripts to support the Civic Tech Field Guide.

+## Usage

-Make a POST to the repository dispatches url:
+To run an action, make a POST to the repository dispatches url:

 ```
 https://api.github.com/repos/instantiator/ctfg-scripts/dispatches